 This exhibit shows the stamps of the Vox Hiberniae series including, unique signed photo essays, markings, specimens and varieties.
 This is the first exhibit to show all known errors, varieties and photo essays together for ireland's airmail stamps valid from 1948 until 1971.

 Do you collect the stamps of Ireland?
 Are you interested in the postal history of Ireland?
-If the answer is yes, why not join our association which specializes in all aspects of Irish philately?
+If the answer is yes, why not join our association, America's premiere Irish philatelic group. which specializes in all aspects of Irish philately?
+Click through for information on the benefits of membership and how to join.

 The year was 1948.
 In Brooklyn, Neil Stack, a 36 year old accountant, was occupying his spare time with his collection of Irish postage stamps.
 He was quite enthusiastic in his collecting, working towards a complete collection of Irish issues.
 Like many collectors at the time he subscribed to Linn's Stamp News and particularly enjoyed a column written by Frank R.A.
 McCormick.